Jeffrey Chessani

-Jeffrey R. Chessani (born December 26, 1963) is a retired Lieutenant Colonel in the United States Marine Corps, and was the commanding officer 3rd Battalion, 1st Marines during the November 2005 urban combat in Haditha, Iraq.
-In that event, known as the Haditha killings, marines in his battalion were accused of having killed 20 civilians while pursuing insurgents.
+Jeffrey R. Chessani (born December 26, 1963) is an officer of the United States Marine Corps, and was the commanding officer 3rd Battalion, 1st Marines during the November 2005 urban combat in Haditha, Iraq.
+In that event, known as the Haditha massacre, Marines in his battalion were accused of having killed 20 civilians to revenge another marine that was killed in a roadside bomb attack.

 The Naval Criminal Investigative Service was called in to investigate the killings after Time magazine published a report on the killings.

 Thirteen months passed between the killings, and the initiation of the NCIS inquiry.
+The NCIS inquiry ended without any of the marines involved in the massacre being held accountable, charged with murder, or even dishonorably discharged.
+All the Marines involved in massacring civilians in Haditha were only charged with "disobeying direct order" and only received pay cut upon their discharge.

 Chessani was removed along with Captains Luke McConnell and 10-years-veteran James Kimber (born 1973), However, all criminal charges against Chessani were dismissed.
 A Board of Inquiry found that there was no misconduct even though the lower standard of proving guilt, preponderance of the evidence, was applied instead of reasonable doubt.

 The Thomas More Law Center along with national radio host Michael Savage defended Chessani against the charge that he failed to investigate the killings.
 Staff Sergeant Frank Wuterich was the senior marine on patrol and is under investigation for other charges.
 To date, after numerous trials, no marines have been found guilty of committing any crimes.